michalciberej/custom-video-player/README.md

 - Responsive design.
 - Fully customized design and controls.
 - Upload video of mp4 format and up to 5MB size to watch.
-- Use keyboard to control video.
+- Use keyboard to control the video.

 ## Development